quarkiverse/quarkus-web-bundler/README.md

 [![Version](https://img.shields.io/maven-central/v/io.quarkiverse.web-bundler/quarkus-web-bundler?logo=apache-maven&style=flat-square)](https://search.maven.org/artifact/io.quarkiverse.web-bundler/quarkus-web-bundler)

-> :warning: **This is not yet stable, work is in progress**: The dev experience might not be perfect and you might find many bugs, please report them..

 Create full-stack web apps quickly and easily with this Quarkus extension.
 It offers zero-configuration bundling for your web app scripts (JS, JSX, TS, TSX), dependencies (jQuery, React, htmx, etc.), and styles (CSS, SCSS, SASS).

 - It relies on https://esbuild.github.io/ to bundle scripts (js, ts, jsx, tsx) and style (css, scss, sass) and make them easily available in the templates